 - Generously coat both sides of the ribs with the light brown sugar rub mixture.

-- Use a mandoline or a sharp chef’s knife, thinly slice the jalapenos and drain the juice from the sliced pineapple, reserve the pineapple juice for later.
+- Use a mandoline or a sharp chef’s knife to thinly slice the jalapenos and drain the juice from the sliced pineapple.
+Reserve the pineapple juice for later.

-- Tear off two lengths of aluminum foil allow four to six inches on both ends.
+- Tear off two lengths of aluminum foil, allowing four to six inches on both ends.

-- Brush a tablespoon of olive oil onto a single sheet of foil, place a can of pineapple rings onto the foil in a straight overlapping line, and scatter three sliced jalapenos over the pineapple slices, then place the ribs directly over the pineapple and jalapenos peppers.
+- Brush a tablespoon of olive oil onto a single sheet of foil.
+Place a can of pineapple rings onto the foil in a straight overlapping line.
+Scatter three sliced jalapenos over the pineapple slices.
+Then, place the ribs directly over the pineapple and jalapeno peppers.

-- Fold the ends and sides of the foil over the ribs; this will create kind of an elongated bowl in which the ribs, pineapple, and jalapenos will cook.
+- Fold the ends and sides of the foil over the ribs; this will create a kind of elongated bowl in which the ribs, pineapple, and jalapenos will cook.

-- Place the spareribs on the preheated grill about 6-8 inches away from the hot coals and cook for 2 1/2 hours, turning the ribs about every half hour to ensure that the spareribs cook evenly.
+- Place the spareribs on the preheated grill about 6-8 inches away from the hot coals and cook for 2 1/2 hours, turning them about every half hour to ensure that they cook evenly.

-- Then transfer the ribs to the center rack a 250°F and cook for an additional 2 hours.
+- Then transfer the ribs to the center rack at 250°F and cook for an additional 2 hours.

 - Remove the ribs and place them on top of a cutting board.

-- Let the ribs rest for 15 minutes then slice into them.
+- Let the ribs rest for 15 minutes, then slice them.

-- Use a 1/2 cup of pineapple, 1/2 cup of pan drippings, and two tablespoons of light brown sugar, and combine it with 1 1/2 cups of your favorite barbecue sauce and mix.
-Use as a dipping sauce for the spareribs.
+- Combine 1/2 cup pineapple juice, 1/2 cup pan drippings, and two tablespoons light brown sugar with 1 1/2 cups of your favorite barbecue sauce and mix well.
+Use this as a dipping sauce for the spareribs.

 - Serve.